Skip to main content

 • Key strategies: Street tree masterplan, development incentives, community programs

-• Challenge: Creating substantial urban forest in high-density development
+• Challenge: Creating urban forest in high-density development

-• Approach: Innovative green infrastructure and comprehensive tree planning
+• Approach: Innovative green infrastructure and tree planning

 • Key innovations: Soil volume systems, integrated water management, biodiversity corridors

-Regional approach to urban forest biodiversity and connectivity:
+Regional canopy planning often needs to support biodiversity and habitat connectivity:

 • Challenge: Maintaining ecological connectivity in suburban development